-14. Equity Orders and Payment For Order Flow
+18. Equity Orders and Payment For Order Flow

 A. SEC rules require all registered broker-dealers to disclose their policies regarding any "payment for order flow" arrangement in connection with the routing of Customer orders.
 "Payment for order flow" includes, among other things, any monetary payment, service, property, or other benefit that results in remuneration, compensation, or consideration to a broker-dealer from any broker-dealer in return for directing orders.
 The nature and source of any payments or credits received by the Broker in connection with any specific transactions will be furnished upon written request.
-More information regarding payment for order flow and routing information is available online, including Broker's quarterly Rule 606

-Reports.
-You can also learn more about payment for order flow at Broker's Help Center here.
+More information regarding payment for order flow and routing information is available online, including Broker's quarterly Rule 606 Reports.
+You can also learn more about payment for order flow at eToro's Help Center here.
+Broker, as well as Clearing Broker, will earn payment for order flow from your trading through the Platform.